zmike/zmike.github.io/_posts/2022-07-15-all-text-no-fun.md

 In short, it has absolutely no relation to the actual shader variables, and matching them back up is a considerable amount of work.

 But this is XFB, so it was always going to be terrible no matter what.

+## Problems
+Going back to the location disaster again, you might be wondering where the problem lies.